romankh3/git-demo/README.md

 # Intro to Git

 ## English
 The project, which was created for implementation step-by-step guidelines for learning Git.
+For more information, see the article...

 Thanks for your attention.